 In Hubspot, we can create filters like “first contacts,” with a date to find the first, second, and third contacted individuals behind leads.
 We then label them as abandoned or hot leads, keeping everyone internally up-to-date.
 This avoids wasting time, and potentially unprofessionally repetitive communications.

-As stated before I like working with the task manager Trello for warm and cold emailing.
-I set up a list for my leads and the follow-up reminders appear there as tasks with the due dates I set and the direct link to the respective cold email that I initially sent someone.
+You can stay within Hubspot and organize tasks directly associated with customers from there.
+Or, as stated before, I like to work with the task manager Trello, especially for warm emailing.
+I set up a list for my leads and the follow-up reminders appear there as tasks with the due dates I set.
+It will save the direct link to the respective cold email that I initially sent someone.
 That way I stay on top of everything and it saves me time searching through my ”Sent” folder.

 Extra tip: You can adjust the task due dates in Trello.
 I would stick with 3 days by default when it comes to the cold email follow up.
 But especially in regards of warm emailing or when life gets in the way, it’s just good to be flexible.